Actions that executors should avoid taking

 Executors should avoid paying any creditors until they have established a priority order for them.
 Secured creditors, such as mortgages and secured loans have first call on the estate followed by the payment of expenses associated with the funeral and administration of the estate.
 Then comes unsecured debts, such as utility bills, unpaid rent, Council Tax and other taxes, repayment of overpaid benefits/pensions and credit cards.

-Executors should not distribute legacies to beneficiaries where an estate is insolvent i.e. an estate where the deceased’s debts exceed the value of their assets.
+Executors should avoid distributing legacies to beneficiaries where an estate is suspected to be insolvent i.e. an estate where the deceased’s debts exceed the value of their assets.
 In this case the executor’s duty is to act in the best interests of creditors rather the beneficiaries.

 The rules of bankruptcy apply to insolvent estates, in that groups of creditors must be paid in a specific order of priority.
 All creditors should all be contacted and the money in the estate offered to them in the appropriate percentages.
+If there is anything left in the estate after all the creditors have been satisfied, the executor should distribute legacies and bequests before distributing to residual beneficiaries.
 Where the correct procedure is not followed creditors may hold an executor personally liable.